xuebaliang/scDMFK/README.md

 # scDMFK
-Single-cell transcriptome data clustering via multinomial modeling and adaptive fuzzy k-means algorithm
+Single-cell transcriptome data clustering via multinomial modeling and adaptive fuzzy k-means algorithm.
+The ten real datasets can be found in